rcarriga/dotfiles/README.md

 Been using Vim daily since January 2019 so by no means an expert.
 This setup might be useful if you are just starting out.
 Main language support is for Haskell, Python and Typescript.
 Most other languages have linting support from ALE.
-I've attempted to strike a balance between performance and IDE-like tools.
 Most plugins that offer built in commands for terminal interaction (e.g. debugging) are unnecessary due to Tmux.

 <details><summary>Plugins</summary>